 Rebuilding the core foundation

-We’re rebuilding the very core foundation of Unity.
-Unity is introducing a new high performance multithreaded system, that will make it possible for your game to fully utilise the multicore processors available today without heavy programming headache.
+We’re rebuilding the core foundation of Unity.
+Unity is introducing a new high performance multithreaded system, that will make it possible for your game to fully utilize the multicore processors available today without heavy programming headache.
 Great performance by default is possible thanks to:

 You can use the new multithreaded systems to create games that run on a variety of hardware.
 You can also take full advantage of great performance by default, to create richer game worlds with more units and more complex simulations.

 The new C# Job System takes advantage of the multiple cores in today's computers.
 It’s designed to open this approach up to C# user scripts and allows users to write safe, fast, jobified code while protecting against some of the pitfalls of multithreading such as race conditions.

 The C# Job System exposes the Native C++ Job System allowing C# scripts to be jobified alongside Unity internal components.

 Provides protection from some of the pitfalls of multithreading such as race conditions.